xdvarpunen/handwriting/docssrc/timelines.md

 - GRiDPad was a trademarked name for a series of pen computing tablets built by Grid Systems Corporation.
 The GRiDPad 1900, released in 1989, is regarded as the first commercially successful tablet computer.

+## 1991

+- Ronjon Nag made First selling cursive handwriting recognition with Lexicus, 1991 (Longhand program?)

 ## 1992

-- Nag co-founded the technology company Lexicus in Palo Alto, California
+- Ronjon Nag co-founded the technology company Lexicus in Palo Alto, California

 ## 1993

 - The Unistrokes technology was invented at the Palo Alto Research Center (PARC) by David Goldberg in 1993.
+- Motorola acquired Lexicus

 ## 1996